 I personally do 3–4 40 minute sessions a week if I am wanting to cut (I like to eat a lot so I am willing to do more cardio).
-2–3 15 minute sessions a week if I am wanting to maintain or bulk (to keep my heart and lungs healthy).
-I would NEVER recommend doing more than 45 minutes per session, if you do more than 50 minutes- you will absolutely put your body in a catabolic state (aka consuming your own muscle for energy).
-I personally do steady state cardio but it is easier on my joints.
+I do 2–3 15 minute sessions a week if I am wanting to maintain or bulk (to keep my heart and lungs healthy).
+I would NEVER recommend doing more than 45 minutes of cardio per session.
+If you do more than 50 minutes, you will put your body in a catabolic state (aka consuming your own muscle for energy).
+I personally do steady-state cardio because it is easier on my joints.
 I do incorporate HIIT from time to time in the form of Crossfit.

 MOVING MORE = MORE CALORIES BURNED = MORE FAT BURNED

 I ALWAYS RECOMMEND that anyone trying to lose weight should also be weight lifting because the more muscle you have, the more calories you will burn, as it takes more energy to move muscle.
 The more muscle you have, the higher your BMR will become because it takes more energy to move a 200lb person that is solid muscle compared to a 200lb person that is solid fat (obviously no one is 100% anything).